Prissylove/alx-low_level_programming-1/0x00-hello_world/README.md

 7. Intel
 100-intel: Script that generates the assembly code in Intel syntax of a C file saved in the variable $CFILE; saves the result in an output file of the same name but with a .s extension.

-Example: If the C file is main.c, the output is main.s.
-8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity

-101-quote.c: C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error, without using any functions listed in the NAME sesction of the man(3) printf or man(3) puts.
+8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity 101-quote.c: C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error, without using any functions listed in the NAME sesction of the man(3) printf or man(3) puts.